OlympusDAO/olympus-docs/docs/contracts/00_overview.md

 - `MINTR` — The Minter Module, a wrapper for the `OHM` ERC20 contract.
 Used for minting and burning OHM.
 A wrapper is used to allow the legacy ERC20 to fit in the Default architecture.
 - `TRSRY` — The Treasury Module, used for depositing and withdrawing assets within the protocol.
 Also manages token debt allocated to policies.
-- `PRICE` — Used to store historical price oracle data.
-Used for the functionality of the Range-Bound Stability (RBS) system.
+- `PRICE` — Resolves prices for OHM and configured protocol assets using multiple oracle feeds where available.
+PRICE v1.2 keeps the v1-style OHM price functions used by existing policies, while adding granular asset-specific accessors such as `getPrice()` for future integrations.
 - `RANGE` — Stores range information for the RBS system.
 - `INSTR` — The Instructions Module, used for storing batched Kernel instructions for convenient proposal execution in the Parthenon policy.
 - `ROLES` — The Roles module is for allowing policies to define roles, assign addresses to those roles, and for the designated `rolesAdmin` to manage those roles.